| By Julie Welch

 Global Payroll Challenge #4: To Outsource or Not To Outsource?

 As ever, a primary issue for any type of payroll system or service is one of cost.
-A 2010 AccountancyAge survey found that the “most important benefits of outsourcing payroll were perceived to be increased cost-effectiveness at 42.4%” and that over half of those respondents already outsourcing their payroll had leveraged headcount reductions as a result.
+An AccountancyAge survey found that the “most important benefits of outsourcing payroll were perceived to be increased cost-effectiveness at 42.4%” and that over half of those respondents already outsourcing their payroll had leveraged headcount reductions as a result.
 However, the cost argument in favor of outsourcing must be balanced against the organization’s requirements in terms of accountability, control and data.
 Though the deciding factor may simply be whether the organization has, or can acquire, the in-house talent to effectively manage payroll across differing national boundaries, an ISG white paper points out that the key indicators of payroll complexity in any organization include frequency of pay cycles, percentage of electronic funds transfers, number of taxing authorities and banks, number of interfaces, and types of special pay runs (such as bonus, off-cycle, and manual checks)—factors that invariably alter the needs for specific expertise.
 Indeed, as the ISG report points out, “Attributes such as these are indicators of the payroll complexity for a given country, and they reveal the specialized knowledge you must have to consistently meet the most basic payroll requirements.”
 In the end, there is no “one size fits all” answer when it comes to payroll outsourcing; and as such, the cost and service implications of each option should be properly investigated, understood and evaluated before a strategic direction is adopted.

 Moving to Global Payroll – The Bottom Line

 The shift from single country to global payroll management (whether in-house or via an outsourced option) carries undeniable potential rewards but also real risks, and an organization must be certain of its precise requirements before deciding on a particular route to global operation.
 As the Shared Services & Outsourcing Network point out, “The first step towards a truly global operation is to review your existing processes and operations (local, national, even regional) and get as complete as possible of an understanding of how they relate to each other and how optimized they are in the first place.”
 Indeed, the need for a clear and strong strategy that encompasses issues of individual country compliance, cross-border data security and the less tangible (but no less real) barriers of language and culture is paramount regardless of organizational size, scope and regional footprint; although these factors are critical shapers of that strategy.
-As Andrew Pearson, CEO of global payroll provider Patersons, opined in 2011: “Taking a centralized, global approach can simplify payroll process as a business expands internationally.
+As Andrew Pearson, CEO of global payroll provider Patersons, opined: “Taking a centralized, global approach can simplify payroll process as a business expands internationally.
 A single vendor and a unified, though scalable, solution means greater intelligence and simplicity in the always complex payroll world.”
 Undeniably true in principle, however it is for the individual organization to balance the rewards and risks and make a pragmatic (and strategic) business decision on whether global payroll is the way to go.